davidsgbang/score-keeper/README.md

 A  simple REST API to allow front end developers to easily create score-keeping applications.

+Created with <a href="http://www.sinatrarb.com/">Sinatra</a>, and made to be hosted on Heroku.

 ## Installation

   ...
 Installation Stuff Here ...